justusondre/french-bakery-analysis/readme.md

 ## Problem

-With a significant portion of the population now shopping online due to availability of internet, businesses are finding active methods to maximize their profits.
+With a significant portion of the world's population now shopping online due to availability of internet, businesses are finding active methods to maximize their profits through digital marketing.
+Unfortunately, due to higher demand for online shopping, this affects businesses that maximize their profits in-person.

+The dataset used, is owned by "The Bread Basket," a bakery that is located in Edinburgh.
+Due to the demand of online shopping, The Bread Basket is finding ways to maximize their shopping with online ordering.
+The dataset provides transaction details of customers who ordered different items from this bakery online between 2016 and 2017.

 ## Project Task